thex3family/thex3family-website/public/content/make-positive-impact/collaborate/retreat-house-manager/index.md

 This role is for our [Our Family Without Borders](https://www.ourfamilywithoutborders.com/), where we believe that our living environment significantly impacts our growth, learning, and well-being.
 Our co-living space is more than just a place to stay—it's a community of like-minded individuals on a shared journey of personal and professional development.

-We are seeking a dedicated House Manager to maintain [The Creator's Retreat in Osaka, Japan](https://www.ourfamilywithoutborders.com/homes/creators-retreat) as a sanctuary where tenants can thrive.
+We are seeking a dedicated House Manager to maintain [The Retreat in Osaka, Japan](https://www.ourfamilywithoutborders.com/homes/the-retreat) as a sanctuary where tenants can thrive.
 The best fit for this role will be a creative that is excited to play a crucial role in ensuring a harmonious, well-managed living and co-working environment.
 Compensation is variable, with bonuses for maintaining tenant occupancy and happiness.

 ## Responsibilities